Frequently Asked Questions

 What is the dress code for the wedding?

-We’d love for our guests to join us in semi-formal attire.
+We’d love for our guests to join us in cocktail attire.
 Given the tropical setting, lightweight fabrics and vibrant colors are welcome.
 The ceremony and reception will be held outdoors on grass, so we recommend that women wear block heels, wedges, or flats.
 Please also note that it can cool down in the evening, so bringing a light layer is a good idea.

 What will the weather be like?